The treatment you get for placenta previa depends on a number of things, such as:

 If you’re bleeding a lot, your doctor might have you stay on bed rest in the hospital until you have your baby.
 You may need a blood transfusion.

 Your doctor could give you medicine to prevent premature labor.
-He may also give you corticosteroid shots to help your baby’s lungs develop faster.
-Once he feels the baby can be safely delivered (by about 36 weeks of pregnancy), he’ll schedule a C-section.
+They may also give you corticosteroid shots to help your baby’s lungs develop faster.
+Once they feel the baby can be safely delivered (by about 36 weeks of pregnancy), they’ll schedule a C-section.

 If your bleeding won’t stop, you’ll need an emergency C-section -- even if your baby is not full term.